marziacutajar/RdfToArangoDBJson/README.md

 - Running the program

+To run the program easily without an IDE, you need to make sure to have the Gradle build tool installed.
+Refer to https://gradle.org/install/ for download and installation details.

+The program can then be built and run with a single command as below: gradle run --args="-f=C:\Users\marzia\Documents\test_data\test.ttl -m=D"

-The command-line program expects two input parameters as below:
+The command-line program expects two input parameters as following:
 -f: Path to the RDF data file
 -m: The approach for transforming the RDF data, i.e. a value of D to use the Document Approach, G to use the Graph Approach

-java -jar RDF-to-Arango-Transformer.jar -f "C:\Users\marzia\Documents\Test Data\testdata.ttl" -m D
+#java -jar RDF-to-Arango-Transformer.jar -f "C:\Users\marzia\Documents\Test Data\testdata.ttl" -m D

+- Program outputs

 If the Document Approach is used, the program will output one file containing the created JSON documents.
 This file can be found in the /results directory within the project folder.
 The file name is in the format